DAY 1: LUXOR

 Colossi of Memnon: These are the twin stone statues of the Pharaoh Amenhotep III standing in the Theban region across the Nile River.
 The statues depict Pharaoh Amenhotep III in the seating position, facing towards the Nile River and his hands resting on the legs.

-After your west bank tour you will rendezvous with the Aggressor Nile Queen at ESNA for lunch and to visit the Temple of Khrum.
-After sightseeing, you return to the Aggressor Nile Queen for dinner and sailing on the Nile.
+After your west bank tour you will visit the Temple of Khrum.
+After sightseeing, you return to the Aggressor Nile Queen for dinner around 5:30pm and sailing on the Nile.

-El KAB - El Kab, on the East Bank of the Nile, was once the capital of Upper Egypt and is still home to the temple of Nekhbet, as well as a row of fascinating decorated tombs carved into the slope of the mountain.
+El Kab: Monday morning after an 8:00am breakfast guests will get the chance to visit El Kab.
+El Kab, on the East Bank of the Nile, was once the capital of Upper Egypt and is still home to the temple of Nekhbet, as well as a row of fascinating decorated tombs carved into the slope of the mountain.
 Upon docking, you will embark on a beautiful walk through a small fishing village to visit the necropolis.

-EDFU – The boat will arrive at EDFU, HOME OF THE Greco-Roman temple dedicated to the god Horus.
+EDFU: Monday morning after lunch around 2:00pm, the boat will arrive at EDFU, home of the Greco-Roman temple dedicated to the god Horus.
 This is among the best preserved of all Egyptian temples.
-Horse and carriage will take you to the temple through the busy city streets. .
+Horse and carriage will take you to the temple through the busy city streets.

-GEBEL SILSILEH – Her, the Nile, flowing between two mountain ranges, is at its narrowest.
-You will usually be the only visitors at this fascinating site as the large Nile cruisers are not allowed to stop here.
+Gebel Silsileh: Early Tuesday morning after a 9:00am breakfast, guests will experience the Nile flowing between two mountain ranges at its narrowest.
+You will usually be the only visitors at this fascinating site as the larger Nile vessels are not allowed to stop here.
 After visiting the small temple of Horemheb and walking through the sandstone quarries, where ancient Egyptians cut stone for many of their most famous temples, you will visit a picturesque café to enjoy tea and Shisha.

-Awake to the beautiful sight of the desert closing in on the river at Aswan Bridge.
-Check out is 8 am.
+Aswan: Awake to the beautiful sight of the desert closing in on the river at Aswan Bridge.
+Check out is 8:00am.
 Guests have the option to visit the Aswan Philae Temple, High Dam and Unfinished Obelisk, and lunch at a local restaurant.
-This tour ends at 2 pm and is included in your package price.
+This tour ends at 2:00pm and is included in your package price.

 Guests may also depart in the morning or after your tour to Abu Simbel by domestic flight or continuing your holiday.
 For details on Abu Simbel, please contact our travel department, firstname.lastname@example.org.